 Any problems should be picked up by your health visitor or at the first GP check-up, but if you have any worries at all, you should seek medical advice straight away.
-Your child might be referred to a physiotherapist who will begin stretching exercises and massage, but getting an appointment can take some time.

 What can I do to prevent flat head syndrome?

 - Limiting your baby’s time on their back when they are awake

 - Lay your baby down in a different way, especially if they seem to prefer to hold their head on one side